01 · The feeling

 - "Reads your inbox and your contracts".

-Ava is a character, not a feature set.
-Refer to her with she/her — like a capable colleague, not a product.
+Ava is a tool, an operating partner, not a person.
+Refer to it with it/its, never she/her.
 "Chat with Ava."
 "Ava reads your contracts."
 "Ava learns from your edits."

 Real product screenshots

-Real Ava screens in rounded containers with subtle drop shadows.
-The most common "image" in our materials.
+Real Ava screens in rounded containers with a subtle shadow.
+The most common image in our materials.

-Used at scale on hero moments and launch announcements.
-A set piece, never a pattern element or decorative texture.
+Used large on hero and launch moments, with fluting as quiet atmosphere behind it.
+A set piece, not a pattern element.

 Stock photography